Facebook Auto Captions

 GOALS

-The project goal was to provide all advertisers with the ability to caption their video content quickly and easily within Facebook’s already existing video ad creation flow.
-The MVP of this feature needed the ability to edit caption text and duration as well as a way to inform users when captions are being generated.
+The goal of this project was to enable advertisers to easily caption video content within Facebook’s existing ad creation flow.
+The MVP included tools to edit caption text and timing, along with notifications to inform users when captions were being generated.
+Additionally, we introduced a confidence indicator for auto-caption accuracy, highlighting potential mistranslations, spelling errors, or unintelligible audio in the source video.

 CONSIDERATIONS